TimGrt/ansible-windows-workshop/docs/windows-automation/windows-playbook.md

 ## Overview

 Starting at this task we are going to use Visual Studio Code as our editor.
-In addition, we will use Gitea for source code control.
+In addition, we will use Azure DevOps for source code control.
 This will allow us to minimize development work on the linux command line.
 Other editors or source code solutions can be used, but this will show the general workflow.

 ## Step 1: Create directory structure